philsmd/sharpfin/README.md

 * and,and,and (add your suggestions here, but please help also to implement them)

 # Credits and Contributors
-Credits go to all developers of the following libraries:
+Credits go to the main developers of the former sharpfin project, among others:

 * Steve Clarke
 * Ico Doornekamp